|

 batteries.
 The case measures just 46 x 30 x 14 cm and is made of

 green and yellow leather.
-At the time it could be used to travel
+In the 1960s and 70s it could be used to travel

 |